jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmactions.md

 ## Federate Spotlight Diagnostic Servers

-In a federated system (Federate Diagnostic Servers) a rule may apply to one Spotlight Diagnostic Server or all Spotlight Diagnostic Server in the federation.
+In a federated system a rule may apply to one Spotlight Diagnostic Server or all Spotlight Diagnostic Server in the federation.
 When you create or modify the rule, use the Spotlight Diagnostic Server condition as appropriate.

 {% include links.html %}